 19. Send your child to school with an extra set of some school supplies, such as pens, pencils, folders, or paper.
 Leave a note letting your child’s teacher know the supplies are for anyone who can use them.

 20. Give blood and consider becoming a bone marrow donor.

 Give.
 You don’t have to give much, but monetary donations are always needed.
 Give when and if you can.

 21. As a family, pick a cause or charity to which you are interested in giving.

 22. Give your child a three-part piggy bank—one section for saving, one for spending, and one for donating.
-Let your child decide to which charity to donate money.
+Let your child decide to which charity or cause they would like to donate money to.

 23. In lieu of a gift, give to the favorite charity of a person close to you or in memory of someone special.

 24. Organize a bake sale or lemonade stand with your kids and give your proceeds to a charity.